Getting started with flexible dieting

 2. Calculate your personal calorie and macronutrient targets

 Calculate the calorie intake you need to achieve your goal and then calculate your personal macronutrients based on your body weight and preferences.
-You can do this using an online calculator or if you want to make sure it is as accurate as possible based on your previous dieting history we can help you with this as part of our Find Your Balance coaching program.
+We tell you exactly how to do this in our eBook ‘How to calculate your fat loss targets’.
+Alternatively, if you want to make sure it is as accurate as possible based on your previous dieting history we can help you with this as part of our services.

 3. Get the tools